What is ABRSM?

 When are the Exams?

-If you want to be entered for an ABRSM exam please see Mr Peel
+If you want to be entered for an ABRSM exam please see your instrumental teacher or Mr Peel.

-Theory revision sessions will take place in G7 with Mr Peel on Mondays after school
+Theory revision sessions will take place in G7 with Mr Peel on Tuesday after school.

 |Peter James Watts||Guitar||3||133||Distinction|